 My studio and home are situated on a park-like setting of a 19th century Greek Revival farmhouse.
 Come visit my eclectic studio filled with plein air oil paintings.

-I am a true plein Air artist who creates my paintings from my mobile studio—a minivan—using the steering wheel as my easel as well as working on a standing easel in the outdoors.
-Working quickly, I capture the moment, with strokes that are confidently applied.
-The results are fresh, bold impressionistic canvases.
-My use of colors appears extreme and brilliant, bordering on surreal upon close inspection.
-They are strong and very intense without being unrealistic.
-I tend towards realism, then tweak up the colors.
+I am a true Plein Air artist who creates my paintings from my mobile studio – a minivan using the steering wheel as my easel as well as working on a standing easel in the outdoors.
+Working quickly, I capture the feeling of the moment; with strokes that are confidently applied.
+The results are fresh, bold and impressionistic canvases.
+My use of colors appear extreme and brilliant, bordering on fauvism upon close inspection.
+I tend towards realism then tweak up the colors.

 I’ve always been an artist, pursuing my talent in an unconventional way since childhood.
 I was born in Mexico City in 1954 and grew up in a suburb of Cleveland, Ohio.
 I received a Bachelor of Fine Arts degree from the Cleveland Institute of Art.

 In 1978, I enlisted in the army, serving as a helicopter pilot.
 During my military career, I was stationed at various bases around the world.
 I painted as a way to record my personal experiences.

-My work today reflects the images and people I encounter in my travels –a provocative, unconscious synthesis of disparate characters and themes that is best described as a combination of realism and high-energy expressionism.
+Carlton’s work today reflects the images and people I encountered in his travels over the years.
 I am inspired by the work of Winslow Homer and George Bellows.